What is lupus?

 - Erythrocyte sedimentation rate (ESR or sed rate).
 This test looks at how quickly red blood cells fall to the bottom of a test tube.
 When swelling and inflammation are present, the blood’s proteins clump together and become heavier than normal.
 They fall and settle faster at the bottom of the test tube.
 The faster the blood cells fall, the more severe the inflammation.

 - C-reactive protein (CRP).
 This is protein that is shows up when inflammation is found in the body.
 ESR and CRP show similar amounts of inflammation.
 But in some case, one will be high when the other is not.
 This test may be repeated to check your response to medicine.

 You may also have other tests such as:

-- Urine tests.
+tests.
 These are to look for blood or protein in the urine.
-This can mean your kidneys are not working normally.
+This test can

 - Biopsies.
 A biopsy is when tiny pieces of tissue are taken from the body to be checked under a microscope.
 To look for signs of lupus, biopsies may be done of the skin and kidneys.
 The test looks for damage to these organs.

 - X-rays.
 This test uses a small amount of radiation to create images of organs, bones, and other tissues.